These days everyone is in a hurry, including YouTubers and vloggers.

 3. Avoid Uploading the Video During Peak Hours

-There are certain hours in the day when many people are uploading videos to YouTube at the same time.
+There are certain hours in the day when many people upload videos to YouTube at the same time.
 When this happens, it is likely it will take longer to upload your videos.

 Therefore, you should upload your videos during off-peak hours, like between 2 and 4 pm during weekdays CTS or EST time.